St. Marcus began as a one-room branch school of St. John's Lutheran School.

 Recent years have seen significant additions to our ministry space:

-2014 Acquisition and opening of Early Childhood Center (Richards & Center)
+2014 - Acquisition and opening of Early Childhood Center (Richards & Center).
+April Richter was called as principal.

 In 2000 a group of current and former regents of Wisconsin Lutheran College formed an exploratory task force to investigate the feasibility of launching a Lutheran television program.
 They proposed recording St. Marcus’ Sunday morning service, and the congregation agreed.
 The sanctuary was outfitted with special lighting, recording equipment was installed in the south belfry, and office space was rented on King Drive.
 Time of Grace was born.
 The first broadcast was in November of 2001.
-Time of Grace can be seen weekly around the world via satelite networks which are also carried by many cable providers and the military channel.
-The Grace Moments daily devotions are distributed in print and digitally to thousands of people.
+When the church office moved into its new quarters in the new 2003 building, the congregation offered the parish house as office space for the Time of Grace staff.
+They eagerly accepted and ended up staying there until 2022.

-The congregation celebrated the centennial of the beautiful sanctuary with the Al!ve Campaign which included new dark red carpeting, refinishing of the exterior doors and pews, and building of a new oak chancel floor.
-Restoration and preservation of the stained glass windows and roof repair are also included.
+The congregation celebrated the centennial of the beautiful sanctuary in 2014 with the Al!ve Campaign which included new dark red carpeting, refinishing of the exterior doors and pews, building of a new oak chancel floor, restoration and preservation of the stained glass windows, and a new roof for the church.

 Pastors who have served at St. Marcus: